(Last revised: July 2024. See changelog at the bottom.)

 5. ^

 Why do I say that the Thought Generator and Thought Assessor are working at cross-purposes?
-Here’s one way to think of it: (1) the Steering System and Thought Assessors are working together to calculate a certain reward function which (in our ancestors’ environment) approximates “expected inclusive genetic fitness”; (2) the Thought Generator is searching for thoughts that maximize that function.
-Now, given that the Thought Generator is searching for ways to make the reward function return very high values, it follows that the Thought Generator is also searching for ways to distort the Thought Assessor calculations such that the reward function stops being a good approximation to “expected inclusive genetic fitness”.
+Here’s one way to think of it: (1) the Steering System and Thought Assessors are working together to calculate a certain valence function which (in our ancestors’ environment) approximates “expected inclusive genetic fitness”; (2) the Thought Generator is searching for thoughts that maximize that function.
+Now, given that the Thought Generator is searching for ways to make the valence function return very high valence, it follows that the Thought Generator is also searching for ways to distort the Thought Assessor calculations such that the valence function stops being a good approximation to “expected inclusive genetic fitness”.
 This is an unintended and bad side-effect (from the perspective of inclusive genetic fitness), and that problem can be mitigated by making it as difficult as possible for the Thought Generator to manipulate the settings of the Thought Assessors.
 See my post Reward Is Not Enough for some related discussion.

 6. ^